Yash-Bhatnagar/ML-study-material/README.md

 # ML-study-material
-This repo contains notebooks which should be used for learning pupose only
+This repo contains notebooks which should be used for learning pupose only -- source Udemy